PlatinumLucario/Bassoon/README.md

   playback (but recording should work too).
 - `Sinewave`: Example of how to use the `PortAudio` bindings, by playing a Sinewave for five seconds.
+- `BassonSimpleExample`: A very simple example of how to use Bassoon to play back an audio file in the console.
+- `Jukebox`: A more complex example of Basson, which uses Gtk 3.x to create a mini audio player.
+You can pause, play, rewind, scrub, and adjust the volume.